The Heisenberg Plane: Heisenberg Geometry

 \section{Heisenberg Geometry}

-The stabilizer of $p\in\Hs^2$ is noncompact so $\Hs^2$ admits no invariant Riemannian metric \cite{th80}.
-A quick computation shows that both the standard area form $dA=dx\wedge dy$ and the 1-form $dy$ are $\Heis_0$-invariant, furnishing $\Hs^2$ with a notion of area and an invariant foliation of horizontal lines with a transverse measure.
+The Heisenberg plane is not a metric geometry but supports other familiar geometric quantities.
+The standard area form $dA=dx\wedge dy$ on $\R^2$ is invariant under the action of $\Heis_+$, furnishing $\Hs^2$ with a well-defined notion of area.
+The one form $dy$ is $\Heis_0$ invariant, and induces a $\Heis$-invariant foliation of $\Hs^2$ by horizontal lines together with a transverse measure.
 As a subgeometry of the affine plane, $\Hs^2$ inherits an affine connection and notion of geodesic.
-A curve $\gamma$ is a geodesic if $\gamma''=0$.
+A curve $\gamma$ is a geodesic if $\gamma''=0$, tracing out a constant speed straight line in $\Hs^2$.

-The moduli space of pairs of points in $\Hs^2$ is given by the union of the positive $x$ and $y$ axes: a pair of points on the same leaf of the invariant foliation is uniquely specified up to isometry by their $x$ separation, and any pair on different leaves are distinguished by their $y$ separation up to translation and shears.
-Thus any continuous $\Heis$-invariant function $\Hs^2\times\Hs^2\to\R$ factors through projection onto the leaves, precluding the existence of any continuous distance function.